enormandeau/snplift/README.md

 of SNPs that can be transferred decreases.
 Whole or partial genome duplication will also have an impact on the capacity to transfer SNPs between assemblies.

-For SNPs with position within 300bp of scaffold ends (or the value of WINDOW_LENGTH in the configuration file), the reported position in the new file (eg: VCF) can be slightly off.

-In our tests, about 1% of the transfered positions were not exact (see reference in the Citation section).
+In our tests, less than 1% of the transfered positions were not exact (see reference in the Citation section).

 ## License